TarushGoyal/ChitChat/README.md

 ### Constributors:

-1) if you are making a "discussed" change (approved by other members and known to work for sure) then directly commit on the master branch.
+1) If you are making a "discussed" change (approved by other members and known to work for sure) then directly commit on the master branch.

 2) If you are experimenting with a feature / implementing a long shot feature make your own branch and only when it is tested merge with master branch.

-3) preferable branch name = featureName_myName eg. invitation_anuj
+3) Preferable branch name = featureName_myName eg. invitation_anuj

 4) **Do not push env / database**